alexzilligmm/alexzilligmm/README.md

 👋 Hi there, I’m Alessandro Zirilli

-I’m a second-year Master’s student in Computer Science at Sapienza University of Rome 🇮🇹, currently doing my Erasmus at TUM 🇩🇪!
+I’m a second-year Master’s student in Computer Science at Sapienza🇮🇹, currently doing my Erasmus at TUM 🇩🇪!

 Right now I’m working on:

-	•	🏞️ Image Segmentation, using SAM1 and SAM2.
+- 🏞️ Image Segmentation, using SAM1 and SAM2.

 I’m also interested in (or have previously worked on):

-	•	🧬 Model Merging
+- 🧬 Model Merging
-  • 🎲 Deep Learning and games
+- 🎲 Deep Learning and games
-	•	🧮 Neural Tangent Kernel
+- 🧮 Neural Tangent Kernel

 Throughout my degree, I’ve been involved in a variety of projects—feel free to explore my repositories and reach out if something catches your eye.
 I’m always happy to connect and collaborate!